skx/bookmarks.public/README.md

 from [here](add-bookmark.user.js) by clicking **Raw** link.

-The intention is that when you use **Bmks.pub.: Add This Page** userscript menu item, browser displays your bookmarks page having URL and Title areas populated with the appropriate link and title, such that new bookmark can be added quickly and easily.
+The intention is that when you use **Bmks.pub.: Add This Page** userscript menu item, browser displays your bookmarks page having *Link* and *Title* areas populated with the appropriate link and title, such that new bookmark can be added quickly and easily.
 Userscript works properly regardless to your bookmarks location, as it is allowed to open the both `file://` and `http(s)://` URLs.
 Before bookmarking, please also specify correct `index.html` location using **Bmks.pub.: Settings** menu item.